 Then I simply moved down the wall prying with the Trim Puller every 8-12″ or so.

-I consider this as a real “work smarter” tool and you can get a Trim Puller for $29.95.
+I consider this as a real “work smarter” tool.